 In addition, Canadian, or domestic, tax rules and regulations, as well as those relating to foreign jurisdictions, are subject to interpretation and require judgment by the Company that may be challenged by the taxation authorities upon audit of the filed income tax returns.
 Tax benefits are recognized if it is more likely than not that the tax position will be sustained on examination by the taxation authorities.
 As at December 31, 2014, the total amount of gross unrecognized tax benefits was \$35 million before considering tax treaties and other arrangements between taxation authorities.
 The amount of net unrecognized tax benefits as at December 31, 2014 was \$29 million.
-If recognized, all of the net unrecognized tax benefits as at December 31, 2014 would affect the effective tax rate.
-The Company believes that it is reasonably possible that approximately \$10 million of the net unrecognized tax benefits as at December 31, 2014 related to various federal, state, and provincial income tax matters, each of which are individually insignificant, may be recognized over the next twelve months as a result of settlements and a lapse of the applicable statute of limitations.
+If recognized, all of the net unrecognized tax benefits as at December 31, 2014 was \$10 million of the net unrecognized tax benefits as at December 31, 2014 related to various federal, state, and provincial income tax matters, each of which are individually insignificant, may be recognized over the next twelve months as a result of settlements and a lapse of the applicable statute of limitations.

 In Canada, the Company's federal and provincial income tax returns filed for the years 2008 to 2013 remain subject to examination by the taxation authorities.
 An examination of the Company's federal income tax returns for the years 2010 and 2011 is currently in progress and is expected to be completed during 2015.
 In the U.S., the federal income tax returns filed for the years 2007 to 2013 remain subject to examination by the taxation authorities, and the state income tax returns filed for the years 2009 to 2013 remain subject to examination by the taxation authorities.
+An examination of the federal income tax returns for the years 2007 to 2013 remain subject to examination by the taxation authorities.
 An examination of the federal income tax returns for the years 2007 to 2011 is currently in progress.
 Examinations of certain state income tax returns by the state taxation authorities are currently in progress.
 The Company does not anticipate any significant impacts to its results of operations or financial position as a result of the final resolutions of such matters.